 - Teaching cooperation with

-Ingmar Lippert (forthcoming).
+Ingmar Lippert (2017).
 How do environments come to matter?
 Science as Culture.
+DOI: cgf4

 Ingmar Lippert (2016).
 Failing the market, failing deliberative democracy: How scaling up corporate carbon reporting proliferates information asymmetries.
 Big Data & Society.
 DOI: br76